chrsm/Yuescript/doc/docs/doc/README.md

 In the body of a class declaration, we can have normal expressions in addition to key/value pairs.
 In this context, self is equal to the class object.

-Here is an alternative way to create a class variable compared to what’s described above:
+Here is an alternative way to create a class variable compared to what's described above:

 ```moonscript
 class Things